CAIMAN: Causal Action Influence Detection for Sample-efficient Loco-manipulation: RELATED WORK

 \subsection{Loco-manipulation on Legged Systems}

 The integration of locomotion and manipulation has gained significant attention as a promising and application-oriented research field for legged robots.
-Traditional model-based methods that rely on accurate representations of both robot and object to optimize trajectories~\cite{zimmermann2021go, murooka2015whole, rigo2023contact, polverini2020multi} have shown success in tasks such as box carrying~\cite{bellicoso2019alma, sleiman2021unified}, but often require accurate state estimation~\cite{li2023multi, lin2024locoman, schakkal2024dynamic} and struggle with scalability due to the complexity of contact modes~\cite{cheng2023enhancing, smith2012dual}.
-Reinforcement learning (RL) is a promising alternative that avoids explicit modeling and has been successfully applied to tasks such as soccer dribbling~\cite{ji2023dribblebot, hu2024dexdribbler}, button pushing~\cite{cheng2023legs, he2024learning}, and door opening~\cite{arm2024pedipulate, schwarke2023curiosity, zhang2024learning}.
-However, effective exploration may be difficult to achieve due to the large search space of robot-object interactions~\cite{shi2021circus, fu2023deep}.
+Model-based methods that rely on accurate representations of both robot and object to optimize trajectories~\cite{zimmermann2021go, murooka2015whole, rigo2023contact} have shown success in tasks such as box carrying~\cite{bellicoso2019alma, sleiman2021unified}, but often require precise state estimation~\cite{lin2024locoman, schakkal2024dynamic} and struggle with scalability due to the complexity of contact modes~\cite{cheng2023enhancing}.
+Reinforcement learning (RL) is a viable alternative that avoids explicit modeling and has been successfully applied to diverse tasks including soccer dribbling~\cite{ji2023dribblebot, hu2024dexdribbler}, button pushing~\cite{cheng2023legs, he2024learning}, and door opening~\cite{arm2024pedipulate, schwarke2023curiosity}.
+However, achieving effective exploration remains difficult given the large search space of robot-object interactions~\cite{shi2021circus, fu2023deep}.
 To address exploration challenges, researchers have proposed using behavior prior~\cite{sleiman2024guided, liu2024opt2skill} or task-agnostic explorative rewards~\cite{schwarke2023curiosity, zhang2024wococo} as mechanisms to guide learning.
-Furthermore, hierarchical frameworks~\cite{rigo2024hierarchical, wang2024hypermotion} are utilized to decompose tasks into high-level planning and low-level control, enabling effective behavior across various scenarios~\cite{ji2022hierarchical,kumar2023cascaded}.
+In addition, hierarchical frameworks~\cite{rigo2024hierarchical, wang2024hypermotion} decompose tasks into high-level planning and low-level control, enabling effective behaviors across various scenarios~\cite{kumar2023cascaded}.

-In accordance with previous works, we also implement a hierarchical control framework for whole-body object pushing, decoupling high-level velocity planning from low-level locomotion, similarly to~\citet{jeon2023learning}.
-We aim to utilize a simple reward structure, as opposed to one that requires sophisticated design effort as seen in~\citep{jeon2023learning}, to achieve sample-efficient high-level policy training, even under complex scenarios such as object manipulation through obstacles.
+In accordance with previous works, we also implement a hierarchical control framework for whole-body object pushing, decoupling high-level velocity planning from low-level locomotion, similarly to Jeon et al.~\cite{jeon2023learning}.
+We aim to utilize a simple reward structure, as opposed to one that requires sophisticated design effort as seen in~\citep{jeon2023learning}, to achieve sample-efficient high-level policy training.